JohannesKersting/MappingStatistics/README.md

 # MappingStatistics
-These scripts take a gtf file, to parse the transcriptomic read coordinates of an AS-Simulator output to genomic coordinates.
+The scripts take a gtf file, to parse the transcriptomic read coordinates of an AS-Simulator output to genomic coordinates.
-Then this refernce reads are compared to the mapping in a bam file.
+Then these refernce reads are compared to the mapping in a .bam file.

 Script usage with console:
 Rscript main_server.R